 How can a jacket be both waterproof and breathable?
 Here's the secret: |

-- Level 1 of breathability is the vapor permeability.
-Here, tiny vapor droplets can escape between the fibers.
-Raindrops are significantly larger, so they cannot enter the inside of the jacket from outside.
+- Level 1 of breathability is vapor permeability.
+Here, tiny vapor droplets can pass through the fibers to the outside.
+Raindrops are significantly larger, they cannot enter the jacket from the outside.

-- The fibers can also actively wick moisture from the inside to the outside, similar to how a candle wick absorbs wax.
-This is also known as the wicking effect (wick, English “wax wick”)
+- The fibers can also actively wick moisture from inside to outside, similar to how a candle wick absorbs wax.
+This is also known as the wicking effect (wick, English “wick”)

 Waterproof Summer Jackets for Cycling

-Not every summer cycling jacket is waterproof (i.e., a rain jacket).
-Many jackets are at least water-repellent, becoming waterproof at a water column of 10,000 mm.
-There are matching waterproof gloves that protect the hands on the handlebars from moisture and ensure a good grip.
+Not every summer cycling jacket is waterproof (like a rain jacket).
+Many jackets are at least water-repellent, and they are waterproof from a water column of 10,000 mm.
+There are matching waterproof gloves that protect hands on the handlebars from moisture and provide good grip.

 🔎 Other Important Features